Filo01/cooking-auth/README.md

 # Local Development with VSCode and Devcontainers

-In VSCode press `F1` to bring up the `Command Palette`, type in `>Dev Containers: Rebuild and Reopen in Container`
+In VSCode press `F1` to bring up the `Command Palette`, type in `>Dev Containers: Rebuild and Reopen in Container`.

-Then you che debug django from VSCode from the `Run and Debug` panel.
+Then you can debug django from VSCode from the `Run and Debug` panel.

 When using git inside the Devcontainer you are going to need to configure it to use the git credentials on host your machine [as described here](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)

+To install pre-commit hooks, just run from the VSCode integrated terminal `pre-commit install` the first time you open the project.
+It will install the pre-commit hooks automatically.

 # Run locally without VSCode